US and English-Canadian Transcripts

 - Transcripts must be addressed to OptomCAS.
 Transcripts addressed to you, a program, school, or any address other than OptomCAS are not accepted.

-- Transcripts must be mailed by your registrar.
+- You can request transcripts electronically or by mail.
+If sending transcripts electronically, you must use one of the electronic transcript vendors below.
+If sending transcripts by mail, they must be mailed directly from your registrar.
 For security purposes, we cannot accept transcripts mailed by you or anyone other than the registrar.
 If anything on your transcript indicates that it was issued to the student, picked up by you, or mailed to any address other than OptomCAS, your transcript will be rejected and you will need to send a new one.